Galvanized by disaster – Goshen Mayor Drives Sustainable Recovery After Devastating Floods

 “I knew I wanted to develop the youth advisor position and help bring that youth voice closer to the community and closer to city government,” he said.
 “It has been absolutely phenomenal for our community to go through this.”

-Speaking before the 2019 Earth Charter Climate Leadership Summit, held at Goshen College in September, youth caucus member Simon Hertzler-Gascho emphasised the resolution’s importance for his generation.
+Speaking before the 2019 Earth Charter Climate Leadership Summit, held at Goshen College in September, youth caucus member Simon Hertzler-Gascho emphasized the resolution’s importance for his generation.

 “We as the youth are all much more connected, I think, to the environment than some of our older peers,” Hertzler-Gascho said.
 “I think the idea is that we are the ones that will be affected.
 So, as a caucus we decided this was important for us to work on.
 The resolution was mainly setting the ground work for the city council and especially the mayor to pass for their legislation in the months to come.”